Pricing

 Commercial and investment banks are among the most active participants in the forex market.
 They facilitate currency trading for their clients, ranging from corporations and governments to individual investors.
 Banks act as market makers, providing bid and ask prices to traders and profiting from the spread – the difference between the buying and selling prices.

 Additionally, banks engage in proprietary trading, where they trade forex on their own behalf to generate profits.
 Their substantial financial resources and access to advanced trading technology give them a considerable advantage in the market.
+Major banks often conduct large-volume transactions in the interbank market, which serves as the primary venue for direct currency trading between financial institutions and significantly influences currency prices and market liquidity.

 Proprietary trading💡